Work with us

 About the Organisation

 Safe and Equal is the peak body for Victorian organisations that specialise in family and gender-based violence across the continuum, including primary prevention, early intervention, response and recovery.
-Our vision is a world where everyone is safe, respected and thriving, living free from family and gender-based violence.
+We are an independent, non-government organisation that leads, organises, advocates for, and acts on behalf of our members.
+We work towards a world where everyone is safe, respected and thriving, living free from family and gender-based violence.

-At Safe and Equal, we are committed to creating an inclusive organisation.
-We strongly encourage people from all backgrounds to apply to work with us, including Aboriginal and Torres Strait Islander people, people of colour and people from migrant and refuge communities, people of any age or gender, lesbian, gay, bisexual, trans and gender diverse, intersex and/or queer (LGBTIQA+) people, people with lived experience of family violence, and people with disability.
+At Safe and Equal, our diversity is our strength.
+We strongly encourage applications of people from different backgrounds, including Aboriginal and Torres Strait Islander peoples, culturally, linguistically, and religiously diverse peoples, young people, older people, people identifying as lesbian, gay, bisexual, trans and gender diverse, intersex, queer or asexual, people with lived experience of family violence, people in the sex industry and people who live with disability.
 We also consider applicants regardless of contact with the justice system and experiences of criminalisation, consistent with our legal requirement.

-Our office is located in Carlton, with flexible and remote options available.
+Safe and Equal’s office is located in Carlton, with flexible and remote options available.
 We encourage applications from candidates based in rural and regional Victoria.
 We remain open to new approaches and actively foster an inclusive workplace that celebrates the contribution made by all our people.

 The Role